sjmoran/low-light-video-enhancement/README.md

 **Huawei Noah's Ark Lab**

 <p>
-Repository for the ECCV 2020 paper **SIDGAN: Low Light Video Enhancement using Synthetic Data Produced with an Intermediate Domain Mapping**.
+Repository for the ECCV 2020 paper <b>SIDGAN: Low Light Video Enhancement using Synthetic Data Produced with an Intermediate Domain Mapping</b>.
 Here you will find a link to the code and information on the datasets.
 Please raise a Github issue if you need assistance of have any questions on the research.
 </p>

 ### [[Paper @ CVF]](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123580103.pdf) [[Video (10 Minutes)]](https://youtu.be/-MwiYBXdtD4) [[Video (1 Minute)]](https://youtu.be/mF_ZX0yfMkk) [[Supplementary @ CVF]](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123580103-supp.zip)